Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/nc.png)
 **Figure 42** Netcat on my Ubuntu, the address is of my Kali.

+### 3. Check bandwidth and utilization.

-3. Wile the file are transfer I run on my Ubuntu the command we saw earlier to view the utilization of the bandwidth on the network interface, the first one was `nload` command that will give us the information in a half of second what go through in your interface.
+Wile the file are transfer I run on my Ubuntu the command we saw earlier to view the utilization of the bandwidth on the network interface, the first one was `nload` command that will give us the information in a half of second what go through in your interface.

 ![OSCP Post](/assets/images/lpic2/nloadcheck.png)
 **Figure 43** nload on my Ubuntu.